pokt-network/pocket/e2e/README.md

 You can also click the `e2e-tests` button in the Tilt UI, which is handy during development.

 ## Development

 `make localnet_up` to start a LocalNet. `make test_e2e` after it's up to run the end to end test suite.

 The code depends on a Kube config located at the `$HOME/.kube/config` default path for retrieving a `Clientset`.

 ### Typical Development Workflow

 `godog run e2e/tests/` generates error stubs based on the detected feature files.
-This speeds up writing tests because you can copy & paste over the stubbed-out Go step definitions.
+This speeds up writing tests because you can copy & paste over the stubbed-out Go step definitions of new steps that need writing.

 ### Build Tags

 Because the E2E tests depend on a Kubernetes environment to be available, the E2E tests package gets a build tag so the E2E tests are ignored unless the test command is run with -tags=e2e.
-Issue [#581](https://github.com/pokt-network/pocket/issues/581) covers running the E2E tests in the Github Actions pipeline.
-This also means the `develop_test` Make target won't run integration tests.
+Issue [#581](https://github.com/pokt-network/pocket/issues/581) covers running the E2E tests in the delivery pipeline.
+This also means the `develop_test` Make target won't run E2E tests.

 ### Issue templates